GluuFederation/docs-ce-prod/docs/source/admin-guide/session.md

 The following properties related to OP session:

 - `sessionIdLifetime` - lifetime of the OP session in seconds.
 It sets both the `session_id` cookie expiration property as well as the OP session object expiration in the cache.
 It's a global property for OP session objects.
-Starting in version `3.1.4`, it is possible to set value to 0 or -1, which means that expiration is not set (not available in `3.1.3` or earlier except `2.4.4`).
+It is possible to set the value to 0 or -1, which means that expiration is not set.
 In this case, the `session_id` cookie expiration value is set to the `session` value, which means it's valid until the browser session ends.
 - `sessionIdUnusedLifetime` - unused OP session lifetime (set by default to 1 day).
 If an OP session is not used for a given amount of time, the OP session is removed.
 - `sessionIdUnauthenticatedUnusedLifetime` - lifetime of `unauthenticated` OP session.
 This determines how long the user can be on the login page while unauthenticated.
 - `sessionIdEnabled` - specifies whether it is allowed to authenticate user by session automatically (without end-user interaction).